Rhino Conservation: Work With Rhino in Africa

 Breeding and relocation

 Some game reserves in South Africa have successfully managed to increase their rhino populations through a programme of skilful management, security and horn trimming.
 And now they’re sharing their success with other regions, by relocating rhinos in sufficient numbers to repopulate areas where they had been wiped out.
-Since 2013, more than 100 rhinos have been relocated from reserves in South Africa to Botswana, a country where rhinos had been hunted to extinction.
+Since 2013, more than 100 rhinos have been relocated from reserves in South Africa to Botswana, a country where rhinos have been hunted to extinction.

 It’s still too early to tell how successful rhino relocation will be, but the early signs suggest that breeding and relocation, alongside a programme of horn trimming, security and monitoring, offer a glimmer of hope for conservationists working to save the rhino and overall rhino conservation.